serg-kritsa/micro-front-ends-concept/additional-notes.md

 ## simulate singleton webpack warning
 - if versions are different, but singleton is used for both subproject, webpack print warning Unsatisfied version -.-.- from products of shared singleton module faker (required ^-.-.-)

+## bind subproject coorectly
+need to set id up other than export name    -    because of collision variable name in remoreEntry.js